MahdiTa97/turborepo-boilerplate/README.md

-# Turborepo Design System starter
+# Monorepo Turborepo boilerplate

-This is an official React design system starter powered by Turborepo.
+This is a monorepo boilerplate powered by Turborepo.

 ## What's inside?